yozlet/resources/README.md

 * [Usability in Free Software](http://jancborchardt.net/usability-in-free-software)
 * [Open Design Now](http://opendesignnow.org/) book
 * [Meaningful Transitions](http://www.ui-transitions.com/#categories) for better cognitive clues
+* [How to get designers (or anyone) to work on your open source project](http://opensourcedesign.is/blogging_about/import-designers/) recent article on opensourcedesign.is

 ## Learn to code